 Most menopausal symptoms are minor discomforts, like hot flashes, night sweats, and vaginal dryness.
-They affect quality of life, but they are not life threatening.
+They affect the quality of life, but they are not life-threatening.

 Taking hormones for a long period may increase the risk for some deadly diseases like breast cancer, stroke, and heart attack.

 It’s like removing weeds with dynamite: the benefit is small, but the risk is huge.